jolleyDesign/search-cli/README.md

 # search-cli
 Command line tool for searching the web.
 Opens search results in your system's default web browser.

+TODO: add arguments for opening in alternate browsers.

 ## Installation
 Download the script: